Ashkan-Yaldaie/thesis/documents/Thesis.md

 <a name="figure-9" />

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/w-thermometer.jpg">
-Figure 9: Wiring diagram for the digital thermometer
+Figure 9: Wiring diagram for the temperature sensor

 After attaching the DS18B20 and the RasPi, the connection is tested by entering the following terminal commands: